allemas/jdk-22/README.md

 ## JEP 461: Stream Gatherers (Preview)
 Stream API now has custom intermediate operations.
 This will allow stream pipelines to transform data.

-###  We introduce the flowing built-in in the java.util.stream.Gatherers class:
+###  you introduce the flowing built-in in the java.util.stream.Gatherers class:
 - fold is a stateful many-to-one gatherer which constructs an aggregate incrementally and emits that aggregate when no more input elements exist.
 - mapConcurrent is a stateful one-to-one gatherer which invokes a supplied function for each input element concurrently, up to a supplied limit.
 - scan is a stateful one-to-one gatherer which applies a supplied function to the current state and the current element to produce the next element, which it passes downstream.